 Louis Thomas Jérôme Auzoux, a young French medical student, was strolling down the streets of Paris when he saw the answer.
 The toys sold to children on the street were durable, lightweight, and could be modeled into any shape.
-The answer was papier-mache.
+The answer was papier-mâché.
 The young student began working on an anatomical model immediately.
-By creating a secret papier-mache mixture containing calcium carbonate and powdered cork, he made the models exceptionally strong.
+By creating a secret papier-mâché mixture containing calcium carbonate and powdered cork, he made the models exceptionally strong.

-In 1822, the year of his graduation, Auzoux presented his first anatomical model to the Paris Academy of Medicine and five years later he opened his own Papier-Mache anatomical model factory.
-He produced beautiful anatomical models, and later zoological, veterinary and even botanical models.
+In 1822, the year of his graduation, Auzoux presented his first anatomical model to the Paris Academy of Medicine and five years later he opened his own papier-mâché anatomical model factory.
+He produced beautiful anatomical models, and later zoological, veterinary, and even botanical models.
 Unlike the wax models, they were durable, and even better, they could be taken apart into all their individual organs and then reassembled.
 The models, and Auzoux, became a huge success.

 Tucked away in the back of Obscura Antiques and Oddities stands a full Auzoux medical model.
-Apparently, it is later Azoux model which is made from Resin rather then paper-mache, weighs a ton, and has a distinct, but not unpleasant sweet smell in the heat of summer.
+Apparently, it is a later Auzoux model made from resin rather than papier-mâché, weighs a ton, and has a distinct, but not unpleasant, sweet smell in the heat of summer.